The skatepark is open to BMX, skateboard, scooter & inline.

 In February 2004 we opened a shop ‘Bear Stuff’ which is run by members for the benefit of all.
 Our tuck shop is run by volunteers, staff and junior staff.

 Following receipt of some funding, we planned, constructed and opened a new outdoor section in April 2005.
-We currently have six and four ft mini’s, 3 ft micro, volcano, jump box, 14ft vert wall, rails, blocks and café area.
+This has been renovated each year and we currently have six and four ft mini’s, 3 ft micro, volcano, jump box, 14ft vert wall, rails, blocks and café area.
 This area allows total beginners to try small ramps first.

 In 2007 we received funding from the Norlands Foundation and added ‘Gods Kitchen’ to our facility, very popular on a Saturday morning for breakfast and offering food for parties at a very reasonable rate